sytabaresa/kingly/README.md

    * an effect result is received while waiting for an intent/event

 NOTE : When looking from a state machine point of view, we use `action` to denote the function to execute while changing state.
 From a `cyclejs` driver point of view, we use the word `effect`.
-Both words however carries identical semantics in the frame of this documentation.
+Both words however carry identical semantics in the frame of this documentation.
 Not to be confused with how the word is used in Elm to denote function performing side-effects.
 Here effects **MAY** perform side-effects but not necessarily so.
 For the sake of simplicity and generality, it is a design decision to gather both side-effecting and non-side-effecting actions in the effect driver.